stubailo/meteor-rest/docs/rest.md

 No request body is necessary for deletion, it just deletes the document with the specified `_id`.

-### Example code with JQuery
+## Example code with JQuery

 Here is how you might call your shiny new HTTP API using JQuery.
 Note that you must set `contentType` to `"application/json"`, because by default JQuery uses form serialization rather than JSON serialization.
+Form serialization is problematic because it's hard to send arrays in a standard way, and there is no way to tell apart numbers and text strings.

 ```js
 // Calling a method